directus/directus/docs/configuration/data-model/collections.md

 # Collections

 > Each Collection represents a table in your database.
-They are containers for specific types of Items which may contain
+They can be organized in any way that is appropriate for your
-> any number of Fields.
-Collections can be organized in any way that is appropriate for your Project.
+> Project.

 [[toc]]